enRose/enRose.github.io/c-sharp/dictionary-pattern/dictionary-pattern.md

 A. much cleaner, smaller controller.

-B. a clean separate between route relaying and compuation logic in the service layer.
+B. a clean separate between route relaying and computation logic in the service layer.

 C. a gateway that we can apply common logics or patterns e.g. security check, data sanitisation, customer eligibility check, etc.

-D. noises have been moved to gateway therefore compuation units/methods now are more focused.
+D. noises have been moved to gateway therefore computation units/methods now are more focused.

 ```C#
 // A gateway to all query routes: